moby/moby/man/docker-exec.1.md

    Keep STDIN open even if not attached.
 The default is *false*.

 **--privileged**=*true*|*false*
-   Give extended privileges to the process to run in a running container.
+   Give the process extended [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) when running in a container.
 The default is *false*.

-   By default, the process run by docker exec in a running container have the same capabilities of the container.
-By setting --privileged will give all the capabilities to the process.
+   Without this flag, the process run by `docker exec` in a running container has the same capabilities as the container, which may be limited.
+Set `--privileged` to give all capabilities to the process.

 **-t**, **--tty**=*true*|*false*
    Allocate a pseudo-TTY.
 The default is *false*.